 Financial Services

-- Critical T-Shapes: Financial expertise + customer experience design, regulatory knowledge + digital product development
+- The T that matters: Financial expertise + customer experience design; regulatory knowledge + digital product development

-- Impact: 29% higher customer satisfaction with advisors demonstrating both technical expertise and relationship skills
+- Impact: 29% higher customer satisfaction with advisors who show both technical expertise and relationship skills

 Creative Industries

-- Critical T-Shapes: Design expertise + marketing knowledge, creative skills + data analytics
+- The T that matters: Design expertise + marketing knowledge; creative skills + data analytics

 - Impact: 52% higher campaign effectiveness when creative teams include members with both artistic and analytical skills